Online Art Course Testimonials and Letters

 The course was definitely one of the most satisfying things I have done in my life.
 My confidence as an artist has grown hugely since the course began.
 I remember worrying that I didn't have an artistic 'style' and being permanently daunted by other people's work.

 My new year's resolution was to get set up to start selling commissioned pet portraits.
-I set up a Facebook page and website.
-I also had posters and business cards printed which I have been leaving at shops, vets and boarding kennels.
+I had posters and business cards printed which I have been leaving at shops, vets and boarding kennels.
 I have a busy life with work and kids, but every week I try to do at least one thing that gets my art seen by more people.

 I'm attaching a commission I have just finished - her name is Ella and she is done with water-soluble oils on linen.
 I am having discussions about three further commissions at the moment - it's early days for my little enterprise but so exciting!
 Painting animals is definitely my Happy Place :)